sutch/image-building-sandbox/README.markdown

   1. build Ubuntu 14.04 Server for 64- and 32-bit architectures
   1. build for VirtualBox and VMWare

-This builds:
+Currently, image-building-sandbox builds:
   1. basic image, containing operating system, vagrant user, Puppet, and VirtualBox or VMWare additions
-  1. basic image plus Apache HTTP server
+  1. basic image with GitLab

 Prerequistites
 --------------